Ring Pop: History

-Actress Melissa Joan Hart models a Ring Pop.

 Ring Pops were invented in 1977 by Frank Richards who was a product engineer at the Topps Company.
 He wanted to help his daughter in breaking her thumb-sucking habit, so he invented the Ring Pop as a treat to eliminate her addiction.

 The candy is similar to a baby pacifier, where the jewel is made of hard candy and is attached to a plastic disc that clamps around a finger.
 It was thought to be a solution to get kids to stop their thumb-sucking habit, while enjoying a piece of candy instead of sucking on their thumb.

 While the Ring Pop was not the first piece of candy jewelry, it did follow in the footsteps of other jewelry-themed candies, such as the candy necklace and candy bracelet, both of which were released in 1958, almost two decades before the invention of the Ring Pop.

 In March 2025, Bazooka Candy Brands opened a new 120,000-square-foot manufacturing facility in Moosic, Pennsylvania, replacing its former 30,000-square-foot plant in Scranton, Pennsylvania, which closed in August 2024 due to structural issues.
 The Moosic facility, a multimillion-dollar investment, is designed to produce 1.5 million Ring Pops daily, up from the Scranton plant's capacity of 280 million candies annually, to meet growing demand for the candy.
 The move retained 98% of the Scranton workforce, with the new plant employing 110 workers.